How to buy Lendlease (LLC) shares

 Learn how to easily invest in Lendlease shares.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Lendlease Group is a real estate-diversified business based in Australia.
-Lendlease shares (LLC) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Lendlease shares (LLC) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Lendlease has a trailing 12-month revenue of around $9.9 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Lendlease

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Lendlease.
 Find the share by name or ticker symbol: LLC.
 Research its history to confirm it's a solid investment against your financial goals.